bw2/ExpansionHunter/README.md

 ## NOTE:

 This fork of ExpansionHunter contains two new I/O optimizations that together speed up the tool by 2-3x without changing the output.
-One of the optimizations is always used, while the other optimizations is off by default (since it moderately increases memory usage), but can be enabled using a new `--cache-mates` option.
+One of the optimizations is always used, while the other optimization is off by default (since it moderately increases memory usage), but can be enabled using a new `--cache-mates` option.

 The optimizations are intended to bring down the cost of running ExpansionHunter on very large variants catalogs and/or large numbers of samples.
 These changes are hosted here pending review and incorporation into the main ExpansionHunter repo.